Importance of Soil Structure

 5/8/20241 min read

-Here are the key types of Soil Structure:
+Main types of Soil Structure:

 1. Granular - Typical in topsoil, characterized by loosely packed, rounded peds, good for root growth, water, and air movement.